michel-kraemer/citeproc-java/README.md

 in projects licensed under Apache License 2.0.
 The mapping is released here under the Apache License 2.0 by permission of Joeran Beel, Docear.

+### Smart quotes

+The algorithm that produces typographically correct quotation marks and apostrophes is based on [smartquotes.js](https://smartquotes.js.org/) written by Kelly Martin and released under the MIT license.
+The code has been translated to Java and improved to support a couple of more edge cases as well as multiple languages.

 License
 -------